jekkos/hostapd-wpe-openwrt/README.md

 * libopenssl1.1_1.1.1i-1_mips_24kc.ipk (you probably already have this installed)

 ## Download and install .ipk directly
 The package is here precompiled for mips24kc.
 It only has openssl as a dependency.
+Download the .ipk files in the download section here, copy to `/tmp` and then install as follows

+`opkg install /tmp/hostapd-common_2019-08-08-ca8c2bd2-4_mips_24kc.ipk`
+`opkg install /tmp/hostapd-wpe_git-2_mips_24kc.ipk`

 ## Run on OpenWrt
 `hostapd-wpe -i wlan1 -k /etc/hostapd-wpe/hostapd-wpe.conf` to start the process.
 A config file can be found in `/etc/hostapd-wpe/hostapd-wpe.conf`